GamesCreed

 The Future Of Esports On PlayStation

 Fundamentally, PlayStation Esports will continue to grow as the professional gaming and wider video game industry expand.
-Established titles that had historically been exclusive on other platforms or required purchasing, such as Fortnite or Rocket League, are now accessible on PlayStation for free, which has provided a huge boost for PlayStation Esports.
+Titles that were previously exclusive on other platforms or required in-game purchases, such as Fortnite or Rocket League, are now available on PlayStation for free, providing a significant boost to PlayStation Esports.

 The impending launch of EA’s new EA Sports franchise also promises plenty of shake-ups in how the company organizes its professional scene.
 EA has spoken at length about its vision of helping nurture its competitive circuits.